YanSong996/LENS2_Emulator_Reproducibility_Materials/Supplement/README_Supplement.md

 Please refer to the reproduction of Figure 5 in Section 4.1.

 ### Figure S9 in Section S4.2
 Figure S9 illustrates inference results for deterministic components of the monthly data.
 All intermediate outputs can be found in sub-repository "Monthly/Outputs".
 The total computational time is about 774210.1 seconds without using the parallel.
+Note that Figures S9-S13 are all for the monthly data, so please do not clear the environment after reproducing Figure S9 if you also want to reproduce Figures S10-S13.